PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `2 passed, 1 xfailed` and `432 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
 Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest checkpoint implements the late dequant/swish-layout-tail owner.
+It forwards the exact shared `ModelIRPassContext` through both existing child composites in source order and forwards the normalized layout-Transpose option only to the second.
+Both complete nested results and their object identities are preserved.

+The lowerer replaces only the two observation-only child locals with one outer result.
+The layout/no-layout branch and phase-recorded very-late broadcast reconciliation remain the immediate boundaries.
+Nested owners, compatibility wrappers, independent routes, graph mutations, public behavior, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+Runtime identity coverage, 435 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The
+phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 52 to 51.